openhab/openhab-js/README.md

 ```

 ### Event Object

+**NOTE**: This section is only valid for File Based Rules.
+If you are using MainUI with jsscripting

 When a rule is triggered, the script is provided the event instance that triggered it.
 The specific data depends on the event type.
 The `event` object provides several information about that trigger.